► How to stay safe in post-lockdown times

-You shouldn’t be sharing your car with anybody but your immediate family – however it’s still good practice to ensure your car is as clean as it can be.
+You shouldn’t be sharing your car with anybody but your immediate family and your support bubble.
+However, it’s still good practice to ensure your car is as clean as it can be.

-That means, of course, cleaning your hands well before you drive with soap and hot water or an alcohol-based hand sanitiser.
+That means, of course, cleaning your hands thoroughly with soap and hot water or an alcohol-based hand sanitiser before you drive.

 You should also clean the touch points in your car – everywhere your hands go before, during or after you drive.
 That’s more surfaces than you may think: